tyzbit/fly-stream/README.md

 - Container Format: `rtsp`

 - Video Bitrate: Up to you, but I recommend `2500` or `3000` for 1080p.
-The higher the bitrate, the quicker you may use up the free quota
+The higher the bitrate, the more it will cost (but data is quite inexpensive).

 - Keyframe interval (frames): `30`